On the complexity of unique quantum witnesses and quantum approximate counting: Introduction

 \subsection{Open problems}

 There are multiple avenues to continue this work.
-Here, we list a few: \begin{itemize} \item Can we show a $\UQMA$ vs $\QMA$ separation with a classical oracle or a distributional oracle over classical black-box functions?
-The analogous question in the context of $\QCMA$ vs $\QMA$ has recently been studied in~\cite{fefferman2015quantum, natarajan2024distribution, li2023classical, ben2024oracle}. \item Mulmuley, Vazirani and Vazirani \cite{Mulmuley1987} introduced a variant of the isolation lemma in \cite{Valiant_VV1986_NPEasyDetecting}, by introducing random weights to the edges of a graph to isolate a unique maximally weighted clique.
-The quantum analogue of this approach is to consider the quantum variant of the Clique problem, which is QMA hard \cite{BeigiShor08}.
-It seems to suffer with issues analogous to those raised in \cite{Aharonov_ABBS2022_PursuitUniquenessExtending}: introducing linear amount of randomness does not suffice to single out a unique quantum witness.
-One may try to introduce a lot of randomness (maybe in a pseudorandom manner), but that affects the promise gap.
-Can this approach be made quantum friendly? \item \Cref{thm:informalthmETH} constructs a quantum algorithm that verifies some low energy state under ETH.
+Here, we list a couple: \begin{itemize} \item Mulmuley, Vazirani, and Vazirani \cite{Mulmuley1987} introduced a variant of the isolation lemma in \cite{Valiant_VV1986_NPEasyDetecting}, by introducing random weights to the edges of a graph to isolate a unique maximally weighted clique.
+The quantum analogue of this approach is to consider the quantum variant of the Clique problem, which is $\QMA$ hard \cite{BeigiShor08}.
+It seems to suffer with issues analogous to those raised in \cite{Aharonov_ABBS2022_PursuitUniquenessExtending}: introducing $\poly(n)$ amount of randomness does not suffice to single out a unique quantum witness.
+Can the ideas in~\cite{Mulmuley1987} still be useful in some quantum problems? \item \Cref{thm:informalqmaseparation} demonstrates a quantum oracle to which $\QXC^\O \not \subseteq \QMA^{\QMA^\O}$.
+We expect our tools can be extended to showing separations for constants stacks of $\QMA$ (i.e. for the $\QMA$ hierarchy~\cite{aaronson2022acrobatics})?
+Extending our argument to, e.g., $\QMA^{\QMA^\QMA}$ would require 1) showing polarization for $\QMA^\QMA$ circuits, and 2) a two-sided query lower bound, along the lines of \cite{she2023unitary}, but for relativized classes. \item \Cref{thm:informalthmETH} constructs a quantum algorithm that verifies some low energy state under ETH.
 Can we verify a more natural low energy state assuming ETH, such as the purification of Gibbs state (called the thermofield double state)?
-Note that - due to the quantum Cook-Levin theorem \cite{Kitaev_KSV2002_ClassicalQuantumComputation} - verifying a state is equivalent to the state being a near ground state of a local Hamiltonian with inverse polynomial spectral gap.
-Such local Hamiltonians for the thermofield double state have been constructed under physics-motivated assumptions in \cite{CFHL19}.
+Note that, due to the Feynman-Kitaev circuit-to-Hamiltonian mapping~\cite{Kitaev_KSV2002_ClassicalQuantumComputation}, uniquely verifying a state is equivalent to the state being a near ground state of a local Hamiltonian with inverse polynomial spectral gap.
+Such local Hamiltonians for the thermofield double state have been constructed under physics-motivated assumptions in \cite{CFHL19}. \item Our results hint at a separation between worst-case and average-case local Hamiltonians.
+Random spin Hamiltonians~\cite{erdHos2014phase} or the SYK model~\cite{sachdev1993gapless,kitaev2015simpleI,kitaev2015simpleII} are expected to satisfy the ETH and are therefore solvable by a $\UQMA$ machine.
+It is interesting to find more evidence for the easiness of average-case Hamiltonians.
+Recent work studies the complexity of approximating the maximal energy of the SYK model.
+Ref.~\cite{hastings2022optimizing} provides a quantum algorithm to prepare a state with energy $c\sqrt{n}$ -- a constant fraction of the expected optimum.
+Ref.~\cite{anshuetz2024strongly} finds further evidence that estimating the energy of the SYK might even be quantumly easy.
+More concretely, they show that the annealed and quenched free energies agree at inverse polynomial temperatures.
+This is in contrast to classical random spin systems where these quantities disagree when the system is in a ``glassy'' phase that is algorithmically hard. \item It is interesting to find more connections between quantum many-body physics assumptions such as ETH and quantum computer science.
+The works \cite{Chen_CB2023_FastThermalizationEigenstate, SM23} show that ETH implies fast preparation of Gibbs quantum states, if there is no bottleneck throughout the eigenvalue distribution and Gibbs distribution.
+However, the latter assumption cannot be justified on general grounds.
+On the other hand, our results work perfectly fine without this assumption. \end{itemize}